mickimnet/myth-prompt-themes/README.md

 ## Thanks

-Very big thank you goes out to late [@elseym][siwa] for his invaluable support and feedback all the time. :black_heart: And thank you [@tom][tom] for always making time to listen to me and for your on point feedback. :yellow_heart:
+Very big thank you goes out to late [@elseym][siwa] for his invaluable support and feedback all the time. :black_heart: And thank you [@divb][divb] for always making time to listen to me and for your on point feedback. :yellow_heart:

 _Always have fun:sunny: in what you're doing and_ "DON'T PANIC"… :rocket: